LambdaHack/LambdaHack/GameDefinition/PLAYING.md

                 CTRL-{         target the closest stairs up
                 CTRL-}         target the closest stairs down

+Commands for automating the actions of one or more members of the team.

+                keys           command
+                =              select (or deselect) a party member _              deselect (or select) all on the level p              play back last keys
+                P              play back last keys 100 times CTRL-p         play back last keys 1000 times CTRL-P         play back last keys 10 times '              start recording a macro
+                CTRL-A         automate faction (ESC to retake control)

 Assorted remaining keys and commands follow.

                 keys           command